haukex/raspinotes/BaseInstall.md

       2. When you connect to the RPi via SSH, use `ssh -R12333 pi@...`

-      3. Then, with commands that support it, you can use e.g. `ALL_PROXY=socks5h://localhost:12333 curl http://example.com`, for other commands use e.g. `sudo proxychains4 -q apt-get update` or `proxychains4 -q cpanm ...`
+      3. Then, with commands that support it, you can use e.g. `ALL_PROXY=socks5h://localhost:12333 curl http://example.com`, for other commands use e.g. `sudo proxychains4 -q apt update` or `proxychains4 -q cpanm ...`

       4. If you have a Git repository on the RPi that you would like to push to, you can push to a non-bare repository by doing this in the target repository: `git config receive.denyCurrentBranch updateInstead`